SharePoint

 The SSTC provides ample opportunity for surgeons and endoscopists to learn advanced laparoscopic and endoscopic skills on computer simulators and computerised multimedia learning stations.

-The training facilities include multimedia classrooms, Surgery Training Lab, Practical Skills Stations and a Virtual Reality Operating Room using high-tech endoscopic and laparoscopic equipment.
+We have an advanced and well-equipped laboratory with seven operating tables.
+The training and research facilities include Surgery Training Lab, Practical Skills Stations and a Virtual Reality Operating Room using high-tech endoscopic and laparoscopic equipment.

-Regular courses on laparoscopic surgery are often conducted at the SSTC.
+Regular workshops on laparoscopic surgery are often conducted at the SSTC.

-TTSH and NNI are constantly investigating new technology and advancing research in minimally invasive surgical techniques, in addition to supporting medical devices development.
+TTSH is constantly investigating new technology and advancing clinical knowledge in minimally invasive surgical techniques, in addition to supporting medical devices development.
 Being at the heart of innovation, we can quickly translate new discoveries into clinical benefits for our patients.

 Contact SSTC